 4. Mindfulness: How I took control of my brain, my emotions, and my anxiety.

 Again, my mind goes a mile a minute and my resting heart rate is usually around 80 beats per minute.
 I’m a bit of a high strung individual.
-Pro tip: If this sounds like you, stop drinking caffeine. *gasp* “Oh the horror!”
+Pro tip: If this sounds like you, stop drinking caffeine and see what happens. *gasp* “Oh the horror!”
 But seriously, consider it.

 I ask myself all of these questions to defuse my emotions—and then I go on my with day.